 - Paint & Cans of paint

-Man & Van clearance is not suitable for jobs with heavy waste like soil, rubble and cement (inert waste).
+Man & Van clearance is generally no best suited for jobs with very heavy waste like soil, rubble and cement (inert waste).
 This is because the collection vehicles are usually light goods vehicles like a Transit Van.
-Most vehicles can carry at most 1.0 – 1.5 tonnes of waste.

 Yes our man & van rubbish removal includes clearing the waste from anywhere on the property and loading it onto the van.
 It will normally also include a sweep-up.